cakephp/docs/en/appendices/4-0-migration-guide.rst

     #. ``DATETIME2`` => ``datetimefractional``
     #. ``DATETIME2(1-7) => ``datetimefractional``

-* PostgreSQL schema now map columns that support time zones to the new abstract time zone types.
+* PostgreSQL schema now maps columns that support time zones to the new abstract time zone types.
 Specifying (0) precision does not change the type mapping like it does with regular fractional types above.